Tim-Jackins/git-lessons/engineering/3_forking_and_cloning.md

 Let's look at [cool-repo](https://github.com/chssigma/cool-repo).
 Look through its contents to get a sense of what you need to add.
 I'll give you a hint: it's your GitHub info and name to a particular table.
 So now you know what you need to add... but can you?
 You can't push commits to this repo, because you haven't been added as a collaborator, but that won't stop you from collaborating!

-While you can't edit the repo directly can copy it, change it, and suggest that chssigma adopt your changes.

 It's time to fork and clone!

 ## Fork

 Forking is when you copy a repo to a different location on GitHub's servers.
 Because you have ownership over this copy, you can push commits to it.

 Click on the "Fork" button in the top right corner of the [webpage](https://github.com/chssigma/cool-repo).
 Once the animation is finished, look at the top left corner of the screen.
-You should see something saying forked from chssigma/cool-repo if so, you have successfully forked your first repo.
+You should see something saying "forked from chssigma/cool-repo" if so, you have successfully forked your first repo.

 ## Clone